Results Agriculture and viticulture Three-Îlets

 2025

 Last but not least, you'll be able to discover various documents showing the machines used in the past and their evolution.
-In its two hectares of parkland, the museum also offers you the chance to admire two old locomotives, a wood mill and boilers.
-And to complete the picture, temporary collections directly linked to the museography.
+The museum's two hectares of parkland also offer the chance to admire two old locomotives, a wood mill and boilers.
+And to complete the picture, the museum presents temporary collections directly linked to the museography.

 Did you know?
 This review was written by our professional authors.